Weiherburg

 Maximilian I. und seine Zeit

-The imperial court, which was always based in Innsbruck, transformed Innsbruck's appearance and attitude.
-Envoys and politicians from all over Europe up to the Ottoman Empire as well as noblemen had their residences built in Innsbruck or stayed in the town's inns.
-Culturally, it was above all his second wife Bianca Maria Sforza who patronised Innsbruck.
-Not only did her wedding take place here, she also resided here for a long time, as the city was closer to her home in Milan than Maximilian's other residences.
+The imperial court and the wealthy civil servants who resided in Innsbruck transformed Innsbruck's appearance and attitude.
+Maximilian had introduced the distinguished courtly culture of Burgundy of his first wife to Central Europe.
+Culturally, it was above all his second wife Bianca Maria Sforza who promoted Innsbruck.
+Not only did the royal wedding take place here, she also resided here for a long time, as the city was closer to her home in Milan than Maximilian's other residences.
 She brought her entire court with her from the Renaissance metropolis to the German lands north of the Alps.
+Art and entertainment in all its forms flourished.

 Tourism: From Alpine summer retreat to Piefke Saga